umatrangolo/nio-notes/NOTES.md

 This is what is called Zero-Copy-Buffer in NIO jargon.

-Using a Buffer is a bit tricky and required to keep an eye on the *position* value otherwise you will end giving a misconfigured buffer to a consumer.
+Using a Buffer is a bit tricky and requires to keep an eye on the *position* value otherwise you will end up giving a misconfigured buffer to a consumer.

 To fill a buffer there is the usual put() call: